noiseprotocol/noise_spec/noise.md

 This section collects various security considerations:

 Reusing a nonce value for `n` with the same key `k` for encryption would be catastrophic.
 Implementations must carefully follow the rules for incrementing nonces.   `SetNonce()` should only be called with extreme caution.

-To avoid catastrophic key reuse, every party in a Noise protocol should send a fresh ephemeral public key and perform a DH with it prior to sending any encrypted data.
+To avoid catastrophic key reuse, every party in a Noise protocol should send a fresh ephemeral public key and performs a DH with it prior to sending any encrypted data.
 All patterns in Section 9 adhere to this rule.

 12. Rationale
 =============